Outdoor Activities in the Scottish Highlands

 With its fantastic natural beauty, it is no wonder that many people who enjoy outdoor activities are drawn to the Scottish Highlands.
 A stay at Inverglen Guest House puts you within easy reach of many of the best locations for these outdoor activities.
 In particular, Loch Ness and the surrounding areas offer plenty of activities on both land and water – all set against the breathtaking backdrop of Highland scenery.

-Water-based activities include sailing or canoeing as well as fishing for salmon, trout, sea-trout, char or pike.
+Water-based activities include sailing, kayaking, canoeing, paddle-boarding, and even white water rafting.
+Fishing for salmon, trout, sea-trout, char, or pike is also popular.
 For the brave, you can even go for a swim.

-Biking is also popular and there are plenty of bike hire organisations.
+Biking is also popular and there are plenty of bike hire operators in Inverness offering a range of bikes, including some great e-bikes.

 You can also check out some of the local walks we have taken ourselves on our Highland Walks & Hikes page.